 Why Airbnb Hosts Need a Specialist Accountant

 Running an Airbnb in the UK is not the same as running a standard rental business.
-The tax treatment depends on whether your property is furnished holiday accommodation, a residential let, or a trading activity.
+The tax treatment depends on whether your property income is classified as a residential let or a trading activity.
+The Furnished Holiday Letting regime was abolished from 6 April 2025 and is no longer a live category.
 HMRC looks at the level of services you provide, not just the fact you are letting a room.

 A general accountant might miss the distinction between rental income and trading income.
 That distinction determines which reliefs you can claim, how you report your income, and how much tax you pay.
 An accountant for Airbnb hosts understands this boundary and can structure your affairs to keep more of your earnings.

-At Holloway Davies, we are ICAEW qualified accountants who work with Airbnb hosts across the UK, from a single-room let in a Manchester city centre flat to a portfolio of holiday cottages in the Lake District.
+At Holloway Davies, we work with Airbnb hosts across the UK, from a single-room let in a Manchester city centre flat to a portfolio of holiday cottages in the Lake District.
 This guide explains the tax rules you need to know and the exact point at which you should get professional help.

 Is Your Airbnb Income Rental or Trading?